128technology/docs/docs/cc_fips_conductor_install.md

 4. Press **Enter** to start the installation.

-After the Linux installation completes, the SSR software installation begins.
+After the Linux installation is complete, the SSR software installation begins.
 Note that this may take several minutes to complete (up to 40 minutes).
 After the process has completed, the following screen is displayed:

 ![Installation Complete](/img/intro_installation_bootable_media_install_complete.png)